The PAF (Protein Analysis Facility) is a service and research laboratory specialized in the analysis of proteins and proteomes.

 - to collaborate with local investigators on selected biological research projects.

-Prof. Alexandre Reymond (CIG)
+Prof. Alexandre Reymond (UNIL-CIG)

-Dr. Jean-Charles Sanchez (UNI Geneve)
+Prof. Jean-Charles Sanchez (UNI Geneve)

 We provide courses at the master and postgraduate level to disseminate the knowledge of proteomics technologies among students and researchers.